bethany-j-allen/Total-Evidence-Tutorial/README.md

 Next we will take a look at the clock models.
 For now, we can see that we have one clock for the DNA sequences, named `Osmundaceae_dna`, and a second which is used for both of the morphological partitions, named `Osmundaceae_morph`.
 This means that we consider all of our morphological data to have evolved under the same clock, with a unified rate.
 This seems a reasonable assumption, so we will leave this setting to the default.

-The last thing we need to look at in this tab is the tree settings.
+The following column defines the tree settings.
 We want to infer a single tree which is informed by both the genetic and morphological data, so we will link all three trees.

 >In the **Tree** column, click on the name **Osmundaceae_dna**.
 Type in **tree** and hit enter.
 Using the drop-down menus, change the tree to **tree** for both of the morphological partitions.

+Finally, the last column in the table is named **Ambiguities**.
+Thinking back to when we looked at the morphological data, we saw that some values were indeed ambiguous: the matrix contains brackets where two different possible states are defined.
+We will tell the model that the morphological data contains ambiguous states.

+>Check the **Ambiguities** box for the two morphological partitions, **Osmundaceae_morph2** and **Osmundaceae_morph3**.

 We are now ready to move onto our tip date settings.